TZstatsADS/Spring2021-Project3-group4/README.md

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.

 Pan, Yushi: Presenter.
 Cross validated and implemented the baseline model.
 Implemented PCA to the features, chose the best number of principal components, and used those features to implement the LDA model.
+Used SMOTE technique to deal with the imbalanced data for the XGBoost model.
+Debugged SVM models with different kernels.
 Contributed and organized presentation slides.
 Combined works from group members and organized the main.rmd file.

 Xing, Yuqi: constructed Random Forest model(unweight) and Random Forest model with weight, tuning the hyperparameter, cross validation.
 I participated in every stages of project's discussion and write the README file.